 Over the next two thousand years the Starlark journeyed through the Inner Sphere, as the Eridanus League, the Doran Empire, the Virginis Combine, and the First Federation developed around them; this ship became one of the first relativistic traders carrying colonists, genetic material, technology and information from star to star.
 After many upgrades the ship was eventually capable of one third lightspeed, and embarked on a new career as a trader within the Middle Regions.
 After the ship was eventually retired at Argelander in 2889 several nanotech replicas of this famous ship (with advanced monopole drive systems) were built and continued to trade in the NoCoZo and Communion of Worlds until after the Version War.

-The Starlark was 600 metres long without shields, and built of lightweight carbon-titanium composites; its mass without fuel was 170,000 tonnes, and with fuel (including external tanks) two million tonnes.
 With four powerful antimatter-catalysed fusion motors and massive external propellant tanks during the acceleration phase, the Starlark (when first built) could reach ten percent of light speed.
 A turingrade-plus ship's brain controlled the daily operation of the ship, with a human crew as back-up working in shifts throughout the voyage.

 The Starlark imaged as it left the Solar System for the first time in 645 A.T, showing the forward shielding and some of the external propellant tanks.